 Proof of ownership

-- an unaltered and ‘in date’ new keeper supplement (V5C/2) together with a ‘verifiable’ bill of sale and proof of name and address to match the new keeper supplement
+a verifiable bill of sale and two documents showing proof of name and address to match the bill of sale; or

 If a vehicle ‘in trade’ has been driven on the road without a valid trade licence displayed it must be registered to the owner immediately.
 The staff at the police station can send the relevant documents to DVLA on your behalf.